nhsconnect/Digital-Child-Health-STU3/pages/explore/messaging_overview.md

 **Message Patterns and Message Structure**

 The Events Management Service is based on a Publish and Subscribe messaging pattern.
-The events are published to a national events hub, which manages subscriptions to the published events.
+The events are published to a national events hub, which also manages subscriptions to the published events.

 **Events**